apereo/cas/docs/cas-server-documentation/installation/Configuring-Principal-Resolution.md

 ## Configuration

 CAS uses the Person Directory library to provide a flexible principal resolution services against a number of data sources.
-The key to configuring `PersonDirectoryPrincipalResolver` is the definition of an `IPersonAttributeDao` object.
+The key to configuring `PersonDirectoryPrincipalResolver` is the definition of an `PersonAttributeDao` object.

 {% include_cached casproperties.html properties="cas.person-directory" %}